awsdocs/aws-cost-management-user-guide/doc_source/billing-permissions-ref.md

 ### Example 7: Allow IAM users to create budgets<a name="example-billing-allow-createbudgets"></a>

-To apply this policy, the user must have IAM permissions to view your Billing and Cost Management console\.

-If you are in an organization, only the master account can create and manage budgets\.
-Individual member accounts can't create and manage budgets\.
-You can grant member accounts read\-only access to your budgets using an IAM policy\.
-For more information, see [Controlling Access](control-access-billing.md)\.

 To allow IAM users to create budgets in the Billing and Cost Management console, you must also allow IAM users to view your billing information, create CloudWatch alarms, and create Amazon SNS notifications\.
-The following policy example allows an IAM user to modify the **Budget** console page:
+The following policy example allows an IAM user to modify the **Budget** console page\.

 ```
 {